berensp/berensp.github.io/_posts/2024-07-29-delighters.md

 ![Kano Model](/assets/og/kano.png)

-- **Must-haves.** Table stakes (or "main variable" [h/t to Christie Nordhielm's Big Picture marketing framework]).
+- **Must-haves.** Table stakes (or "Main Variable" [h/t to Christie Nordhielm's Big Picture marketing framework]).
 Prioritize these highest, and implement early in product lifecycle.
 Typically don't monetize directly.
 	- Example from my Google Pixel 8 Pro: pretty much anything you require of any smartphone (e.g., calling, texting, GPS, access to an app store, etc.).
 - **Performance features.** Focus on these after basics are covered.
 Prioritize based on cost-benefit analysis.
 Can be monetized individually, especially via tiered pricing models.
 	- Example from my Google Pixel 8 Pro: probably something to do with its camera and photo quality as that's one of the key areas of differentiation.